Are you looking for the best overdrive pedal for your guitar rig?

 Overdrive pedals are great for blues, rock, and country players.
 And certain types of overdrive such as the tube screamer are commonly used by metal players to tighten up their tone.

-Should I get a distortion or overdrive pedal?
+Should I get a distortion pedal or overdrive pedal?

 Generally, distortion pedals are thought of as being more aggressive, higher gain and having a harder edge to them.
 Overdrives have a more gentle tone and lower in gain (usually) so they’re usually favoured more by guitarists playing blues, funky, etc.

-Generally, overdrive works best for those who want to drive an overdriven amp harder, or those who want to tighten up their high gain tone.
+Generally, overdrive pedals work best for those who want to drive an overdriven amp harder, or those who want to tighten up their high gain tone.
 Overdrives make for good clean boosts and are usually more transparent.

 Wrapping it up